Doctoral Internship in Health Service Psychology

 Goal #9: Development of a professional identity as a psychologist.

-• Interns will make progress on their dissertation or be engaged in some other scholarly activity (e.g., publishing a dissertation, working on a proposal for a conference).
+• Interns will make progress on their dissertation or be engaged in some other scholarly activity (e.g., publishing a dissertation, or working on a proposal for a conference).

 • Interns will be able to provide feedback to their supervisors.